1 You are a Canadian citizen or permanent resident and live in the province of Quebec.

 - How many people can live in one low-rent housing unit?

-The number of people comprising the household (individuals, couple or family) determines the type of housing and number of rooms that can be allocated:
+The number of people comprising the household (people living alone, couple or family) determines the type of housing and number of rooms that can be allocated:

 - a studio for a single person;